PhonologicalCorpusTools/CorpusTools/README.md

 ### Windows

-???
+(NOTE: This method requires that you are running a 64-bit version of windows.
+You can check this by in Control Panel -> System and Security -> System.)

+Download the file 'corpustools-0.15-amd64.msi' from the Phonological CorpusTools page on SourceForge.
+It can be found here: http://sourceforge.net/projects/phonologicalcorpustools/files/0.15/win64/corpustools-0.15-amd64.msi/download .
+Double-click this file to install PCT to your computer.
+It can then be run the same as any other program, via Start -> Programs.

 ### Mac OS X

-Download the Phonological CorpusTools file from SourceForge (pct.zip).
-Unzip this file to access pct.app.
-This file can be run by double-clicking it (???) to launch Phonological CorpusTools.
+Download the file 'pct.zip' from the Phonological CorpusTools page on SourceForge.
+It can be found here: http://sourceforge.net/projects/phonologicalcorpustools/files/0.15/macosx/pct.zip/download .
+Unzip this file to access 'pct.app'.
+You can then double-click this file to run Phonological CorpusTools.

 ### Linux